aiminoon/galactic-chronicles-algorithms/README.md

 │   └── Stargate_Data.csv
 ├── part5_ai_override/
 │   ├── ai_override_knapsack.py
-│   └── System_Data.csv
+│   └── AI_Override_System_Data.csv
 ├── part6_ores_negotiation/
 │   ├── docking_scheduler.py
-│   └── Docking_Data.csv
+│   └── Docking_Requests_Dataset.csv
 ├── part7_echoes_of_ancients/
 │   └── caesar_decode.py
-├── report/
-│   └── OCC2_G8_report.pdf
 ├── requirements.txt
 └── README.md
 ```

 ## My Contribution

 I was individually responsible for **Part 1: The Asteroid Labyrinth**, combining grid-based density analysis with BFS to chart a safe navigation path through 300 simulated asteroids.
-Full problem breakdown, pseudocode, and complexity analysis are in the report and in `part1_asteroid_labyrinth/`.
+Problem breakdown, pseudocode, and complexity analysis for this part are documented in the code comments and the section below.

-The remaining parts were completed by teammates as part of a 6-person group project; the full report (`report/OCC2_G8_report.pdf`) documents every section, including problem summaries, alternative approaches considered, and sample outputs.
+The remaining parts were completed by teammates as part of a 6-person group project.
+Each folder here focuses on the algorithm and implementation rather than reproducing the full academic report, to keep the repository focused on code.

 ## Running the Code